danielsaidi/website_danielsaidi/collections/_posts/2025/2025-06-09-one-number-to-rule-them-all-why-id-love-unified-os-versioning-from-apple.md

 There's namely a rumor that they'll use the *next* year as the version number, instead of the year of release.
 This would means that features they announce att WWDC this year would belong "OS 26".

 I truly hope this is not the case, but I am more than ready to being proven wrong and having to live with a bad taste in my mouth for the rest of my programming career.

+## What I'm Hoping for

+My hope is that Apple will go with a developer-internal version number that is the same as the year of announcement/release, with a public "fun" name for public marketing.

+This would be a great opportunity for Apple to leave the California-themed macOS names behind, and instead find a new concept for the future of their uniform platform strategy.

+So perhaps we'll get a unified suite of platform versions that are numbered "OS 25", while Apple can market them as "iOS Aurora", "macOS Aurora", etc. that use a new, cool naming theme.

+One can only hope.

 ## Looking Forward